Alfonso Bonilla Aragón International Airport: Palmaseca International Airport

 The history of the new airport is directly linked to the 1971 Pan American Games, which were held in Cali.
 The infrastructure required to host an event of this magnitude made both the local and national government agencies broaden their horizons and commit to building the long-awaited and much-needed facility.
 The Civil Aeronautics Agency had already purchased a large plot of land from Hacienda Palmaseca in the neighbouring town of Palmira.
 The project was beset by operational and financial difficulties, and the central government had to inject a further US$35 million in order to complete the physical construction and meet international aviation safety standards.
 Furthermore, new roads linking the airport to the industrial city of Yumbo and the main Cali - Palmira highway were also built as part of the project.

 Palmaseca International Airport was inaugurated on July 24, 1971, during the government of President Misael Pastrana Borrero.
 It had a 3000m long runway, taxiways, a parking apron, and a main terminal building for domestic and international flights.
 The terminal was equipped with airline service counters, restaurants, shops, a small hotel and even a nondenominational prayer chapel for nervous passengers.
 Although some critics initially claimed it was unnecessarily large and expensive for the city's needs at the time, air operations and passenger numbers quickly grew, justifying the size and cost of the project.
-The electronic, communications and safety equipment at the airport was recognized when it was designated as the alternate for Bogotá's El Dorado Int'l.
+The electronic, communications and safety equipment at the airport was recognized when it was designated as the alternate for Bogotá's El Dorado International.
 Airport.

 In June 1989 local authorities renamed the airport after Alfonso Bonilla Aragón, a local civic leader and journalist who played a prominent role in the approval and construction of the airport.
 This decision proved highly unpopular with the people of Cali, and there were serious efforts made to reverse the decision.
 Even the Business Guilds and the Cali Chamber of Commerce formally requested that the government intercede and force the Civil Aeronautics Agency to change the name back to "Palmaseca".